<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Pet "Resorts"

 High-end pet resorts are usually located near large cities where expendable income is the norm rather than an extravagance.
 Military stations might not fit that bill everywhere, but military-heavy Washington, DC, certainly has its share of fancy pet hotels, as do New York, Florida, and Texas.
-They aren’t hard to find in big cities.
-Remember to ask for a military or regular visitor discount.
+Pet resorts aren’t hard to find in big cities.
+Remember to ask for a military discount or a regular visitor discount.

-Farm life living with responsible supervision is just one of the benefits of outdoor dog camps.
+Farm-life living with responsible supervision is just one of the benefits of outdoor dog camps.
 Country Dogs is an excellent example of free-rein adventure.
-Their locations provide pet pickup and delivery services in Maryland, Virginia, Pennsylvania, New York, and New Jersey.
+Their location provides pet pickup and delivery services in Washington, DC; Maryland; and Virginia, but pet owners from Pennsylvania, New York, and New Jersey also choose to make the drive for the unique care, especially if they need long term accommodations.

 Tips for First-Time Boarders